Harmonic Control of Dynamical Freezing in Programmable Rydberg Atom Arrays: Freezing beyond one-dimension

-Dual-frequency modulation, $\Omega(t)=\tfrac{\Omega_0}{2}[1+\cos(2\omega t)]$ with $\Omega_0=5$ rad$/\mu s$ for Fig.~\ref{fig:2dgeom}, provides the rescue mechanism.
-In square lattices, excitation suppression recovers high-contrast interference with visibility $V\sim \frac{0.055-0.004}{0.055+0.004} \sim 0.86$, even exceeding one-dimensional performance.
-Additionally, in honeycomb lattices, where single-frequency driving fails, bi-frequency modulation stabilizes coherent patterns from $L=16$ to $L=100$.
-The additional Rabi-frequency modulation introduces a secondary temporal interference channel that compensates for the intricate NNN phase network, and the patterns can be further improved by choosing smaller values of $\Omega_0$.
-Multi-frequency driving introduces additional interference channels with opposite-phase contributions that enhance destructive cancellation beyond single-frequency limits.
-This stabilization, however, relies on coherence between harmonics—only certain commensurate drive frequencies reinforce constructive cancellation, whereas incommensurate combinations introduce uncontrolled phase drifts
+Dual-frequency modulation, $\Omega(t)=\tfrac{\Omega_0}{2}[1+\cos(2\omega t)]$ with $\Omega_0=5$~rad/\(\mu\)s (Fig.~\ref{fig:2dgeom}), restores high-contrast interference.
+In square lattices, excitation suppression yields a visibility of $V\sim \frac{0.055-0.004}{0.055+0.004}\sim0.86$, \rg{corresponding to strong dynamical freezing ($\langle n \rangle \sim 0.01$) of the vacuum}, exceeding one-dimensional performance.
+In honeycomb lattices, bi-frequency driving stabilizes coherent interference patterns from $L=16$ to $L=100$, where single-frequency modulation fails.
+The additional Rabi-frequency modulation introduces a secondary temporal interference channel that compensates for the complex next-nearest-neighbor phase network; visibility can be further enhanced by reducing $\Omega_0$.
+This stabilization relies on the choice of harmonics.
+Only certain commensurate drive frequencies reinforce constructive cancellation, while incommensurate combinations induce uncontrolled phase drifts.